chrisxfire/chrisxfire.github.io/content/notes/asp.net/advanced/models.md

 weight: 1
 ---

-From Pluralsight/ASP.NET Core 6 Fundamentals

 # Model Responsibilities
+> Documentation: From Pluralsight/ASP.NET Core 6 Fundamentals

-A group of classes that make up domain data — POCO classes.
+- A group of classes that make up domain data — POCO classes.
-Also contains classes that manage the data — repository classes.
+- Also contains classes that manage the data — repository classes.
-Hides details of managing the data.
+- Hides details of managing the data.

 Repository classes abstract away how data is persisted; this allows other code to use these classes without this concern.
 ```cs